despresc/languagetag/README.md

 ## A brief overview of the package

 The BCP47-related modules are organized under the `Text.LanguageTag.BCP47` hierarchy.
-The main modules here are
+The main modules are:

 - `Subtag` defines a compact representation of a BCP47 subtag.
 In a full tag, these can represent languages (`en`, `fr`, `cmn`, `ja`),